-Santo Domingo Las Américas Airport to the City Center - The Cheap Way!
+SDQ - Las Américas Airport - to the Colonial Centre of Santo Domingo - The Cheapest Way!

 Posted: March 11, 2025 | Tagged: Dominican Republic, Travel Hacks

-How to get from Las Américas International Airport to the Colonial Center of Santo Domingo on a guagua.
+The Cheapest Way to get from SDQ (Las Américas International Airport) to the centre of Santo Domingo

-The Las Américas International Airport is 30 km east of Santo Domingo.
+The Las Américas International Airport (SDQ) is 30 km east of Santo Domingo.

 My Arajet flight from Mexico City landed at 5.40.
 After immigration, I killed time drinking coffee.
 Word was that minivans to Santo Domingo leave from departures, 1 level up.